- MSLA Program

 - Contact MSLA

-- The Career Service Center at the College of Law is always open to helping students plan and manage their career goals.
-Their services include self-assessment exercises, resume and cover letter critiquing, career planning, networking, and other helpful job hunting skills and techniques.
+- The MSLA program is also unique in that as part of the required Externship course we prepare our students for their job search with self-assessment exercises, resume and cover letter critiquing, career planning, networking, and other helpful job hunting skills and techniques.
 Look for the newsletters from either telling more about their specific offerings.

 - Other networking opportunities are available through student memberships in local chapters of professional organizations such as the Association of Legal Administrators (ALA) and the National Association for Court Managers (NACM).
 If you are interested in applying for membership in these organizations, please contact the MSLA office for a student application.